10 things to know about Ansel Adams

 Arguably no other photographer of his era knew more about photography than Adams.
 He wrote ten technical manuals on the discipline, and even advised major figures like Strand and Edward Weston, his friend and fellow West Coast photographer.
 He also consulted for Polaroid and Hasselblad.
 Without such technical mastery he would not have been able to react with such immediacy to the quickly changing conditions of landscape.

 One of his most famous works, Moonrise, Hernandez, New Mexico, 1941, needed snap judgements of immense sophistication to capture the momentary effect of sunset light on the foreground, and establish a balanced tone and focus with the distant peaks, evanescent clouds and darkening sky.
-Measuring 39 by 56 inches, the print offered in our 6 April sale in New York was among the largest mural-size prints of Moonrise, Hernandez, New Mexico to ever come up for auction, and with a print date of 1950s-1960s, also among the earliest.

 Adams’ photographs only occasionally featured people, which prompted Henri Cartier-Bresson to make the pejorative comment that ‘the world is falling to pieces and all Adams and Weston photograph is rocks and trees’.
 But while Adams’ images did not address the urban realities and struggles captured by Cartier-Bresson and his ilk, they did address a broader concern with ‘the world falling to pieces’: they became crucial in the US’s environmental movement.

 As a key figure in the Sierra Club, Adams was involved in persistent lobbying of local and national politicians for the environmental cause.
-A portfolio of Adams’ prints from one of the Sierra Club’s High Trips into the Yosemite in 1929 was among the treasures that featured in the sale at Christie’s in April 2017.
+A portfolio of Adams’ prints from one of the Sierra Club’s High Trips into the Yosemite in 1929 was among the treasures that featured in a sale at Christie’s in April 2017.
 Many of his greatest photographs were taken on an assignment that reflected his ecological aims: in 1941, the US Department of the Interior commissioned him to make a series of images of national parks for its HQ.

 One of these images, The Tetons and the Snake River, Grand Teton National Park, Wyoming, featured in Christie’s auction, while another, Moonrise, Hernandez, New Mexico, is a personal work that was created while on the same government assignment.
 The commission also marked a shift in his production, as he began to make vast prints of exceptional technical brilliance.